Dorothy Comstock Riley

-Dorothy Comstock Riley (December 6, 1924 - October 23, 2004) was a lawyer and judge from the U.S. state of Michigan, serving on the Michigan Supreme Court and the first woman to serve on the Michigan Court of Appeals.
-She was the first Hispanic woman to be elected to the Supreme Court of any state.
+Dorothy Comstock Riley (December 6, 1924 – October 23, 2004) was an American lawyer and jurist from Michigan, Detroit, who became the first woman to serve on the Michigan Court of Appeals and the first Hispanic woman to be elected to the Supreme Court of any state.
+Justice Riley was the first and only Hispanic judge to serve on the Michigan Supreme Court.